AlexDatTr/Ecommerce_Project/starting_with_question.md

 	GROUP BY	country,
 				productsku,
 				productname
 	),
 	cte2 AS(
 	SELECT 	country	AS	country,
 			MAX(cte.totalorderedquantity) AS	maxtotalorderedquantity
 	FROM	cte
 	GROUP BY	country
 	)
 	SELECT		cte.country,
 			cte.productsku,
 			cte.productname,
 			cte.totalorderedquantity
 	FROM	cte
 	JOIN	cte2 ON	cte.country=cte2.country
 	WHERE	cte.totalorderedquantity=cte2.maxtotalorderedquantity

-Answer:	City and best-selling product:	https://drive.google.com/file/d/14fm9foWEOSihPfhU9weg2UCR04P2D2PN/view?usp=sharing
-	Country and best-selling product:	https://drive.google.com/file/d/15-AiwcpODmhDjb78SrBf-EjGao8zq1Tk/view?usp=sharing
+## Answer:
-	These two queries calculated the total number of quantity ordered for each product, then filter out the product with highest sale for each city and country.
+- These two queries calculated the total number of quantity ordered for each product, then filter out the product with highest sale for each city and country.
 There is no significant pattern spotted for the product sold
+- City and best-selling product:	https://drive.google.com/file/d/14fm9foWEOSihPfhU9weg2UCR04P2D2PN/view?usp=sharing
+- Country and best-selling product:	https://drive.google.com/file/d/15-AiwcpODmhDjb78SrBf-EjGao8zq1Tk/view?usp=sharing

-**Question 5: Can we summarize the impact of revenue generated from each city/country?**
+# Question 5: Can we summarize the impact of revenue generated from each city/country?**

-SQL Queries:
+## SQL Queries:

 	-- city and revenue and ratio of city revenue over total revenue SELECT	DISTINCT	city, country,
 		CAST(SUM(productquantity*productprice)	AS	float(2)) AS	cityrevenue,
 		CAST(SUM(productquantity*productprice)/(SELECT SUM(productquantity*productprice)AS	totalrevenue	FROM	public.cleaned_data)*100 AS 	float(2)) AS	revenueratio
 	FROM	public.cleaned_data
 	GROUP BY	city,country
 	ORDER BY	revenueratio DESC
 	-- country and revenue and ratio of ccountry revenue over total revenue SELECT	DISTINCT	country,
 		CAST(SUM(productquantity*productprice)	AS	float(2)) AS	countryrevenue,
 		CAST(SUM(productquantity*productprice)/(SELECT SUM(productquantity*productprice)AS	totalrevenue	FROM	public.cleaned_data)*100 AS float(2)) AS	revenueratio
 	FROM	public.cleaned_data
 	GROUP BY	country
 	ORDER BY	revenueratio DESC

-Answer:
+## Answer:
-The querry calculated the total revenue of each city and country, and the total revenue for the dataset, then calculated the ratio of revenue of each city over total revenue for the data set.
+- The querry calculated the total revenue of each city and country, and the total revenue for the dataset, then calculated the ratio of revenue of each city over total revenue for the data set.
 From the result, we see that the US is accounted for near 89% of the total revenue, Irasel is about 5%, Autralia is just over 3% and the rest is less than 1%.The cites generated the most revenue are Mountain View, San Franisco and Sunnyvale which generates 14.9%, 14.7% and 13.2% respectively

-City and revenue and ratio of city revenue over total revenue:	https://drive.google.com/file/d/1uH7C2icxt7d8Kom-zdyjshPOo2Jnod9M/view?usp=drive_link
+- City and revenue and ratio of city revenue over total revenue:	https://drive.google.com/file/d/1uH7C2icxt7d8Kom-zdyjshPOo2Jnod9M/view?usp=drive_link
-Country and revenue and ratio of ccountry revenue over total revenue:	https://drive.google.com/file/d/1MnCG-ZLqmIDYv5XwWQqXqc0Q-slsSTnB/view?usp=sharing
+- Country and revenue and ratio of ccountry revenue over total revenue:	https://drive.google.com/file/d/1MnCG-ZLqmIDYv5XwWQqXqc0Q-slsSTnB/view?usp=sharing